-Children at Southend High School for Girls are taught about how they can keep themselves and others safe, including online through an extensive programme of PSHE lessons, registration time activities, visiting speakers, workshops and assemblies.
+Children at Southend High School for Girls are taught about how they can keep themselves and others safe, including online.
 To be effective, we present this information in an age-appropriate way.
 We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.

-12. ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY
+12. ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY (Including filtering and monitoring)